robulouski/voidy-bootstrap/README.rst

 See the "Custom Includes" section below for details.

-Note that for these template fragments must be relative to the theme's ``templates/includes/`` directory.
+Note that these template fragments must be relative to the theme's ``templates/includes/`` directory.